BryceRussell/my-awesome-astro/FAQ.md

 Another issue could be your version of Node, Astro 2.0 is compatible with `v16.12` - `v18`,  while Astro 1.0 is only compatible up to `v17`

+### Why is `astro-icon` not working?

+There could be a few issues:

+- Icons have no size by default, add a `size={number}` prop or [use CSS to size icon](https://github.com/natemoo-re/astro-icon#styling)
+- Some packs and icons don't work and throw a `Error: Not Found` warning, you can try [finding an alternative](https://icon-sets.iconify.design/)
+- Your using an Astro component (server side) in a
+[UI Framework component](https://docs.astro.build/en/core-concepts/framework-components/) (client side), instead pass the icon using slots

 ### Why is my `<style>` tag not applying styles?

 `<style>` tags in Astro are [scoped by default](https://docs.astro.build/en/guides/styling/#scoped-styles), this means the styles will only be applied to HTML inside of the file.
 To opt out of scoping you can use [global styles](https://docs.astro.build/en/guides/styling/#global-styles)